temesgeny/ppsx-file-generator/README.md

 # Introduction
 By Temesgen Yibeltal temu1yibeltal@gmail.com (Based on code by https://github.com/bhdresh/CVE-2017-8570 (now removed))

-.ppsx-file-generator is a python tool that generates a power point slide show file that executes code from a remote source based on an existing file.
+ppsx-file-generator is a python tool that generates a power point slide show file that executes code from a remote source based on an existing file.

 # What does it do?